hannobraun/stack-assembly/README.md

 Let's start with the label, `loop:`.
 Remember, labels are not operators.
 Those have inputs and outputs, and we can evaluate them.
 None of that applies to labels.
 A label just exists in the code, giving a name to the operator it precedes.
 That won't do anything, unless we pair the label with a reference.

 The reference, `@loop`, is tied to the `loop:` label.
 References have no inputs and one output, the address of the operator that the label names.
 Since labels name the next operator, in this case `@loop`, that has its own address as its output.
+The value of that address is implementation-dependent.

 Finally, we have `jump`, an identifier that we haven't seen before. `jump` has one input, the address of an operator, and no outputs.
 It moves evaluation to the operator at that address, so it may continue from there.